History of Burnley F.C.: Decline and near oblivion (1976–1988)

 The board made several managerial changes in a search for success; in early 1983, Miller was replaced with Frank Casper, who was succeeded by John Bond before the 1983–84 season.
-Bond was the first manager since Frank Hill (1948–1954) without a previous playing career at the club; fans criticised Bond for increasing Burnley's debt by signing expensive players, and for selling Lee Dixon, Brian Laws and Trevor Steven.
+Bond was the first manager since Frank Hill (1948–1954) without a previous playing career at the club.
+The fans criticised Bond for increasing Burnley's debt by signing expensive players, and for selling Lee Dixon, Brian Laws and Trevor Steven.
 In August 1984, Bond was replaced with John Benson, who was in charge when Burnley were relegated to the Fourth Division for the first time at the end of the 1984–85 season.
-Burnley were managed briefly by Martin Buchan and then Tommy Cavanagh during 1985–86 before Miller returned in July 1986.
-For the 1986–87 campaign, the Football League introduced automatic relegation and promotion between the Fourth Division and the Football Conference, the top tier of non-League football in England.
-During the 1986–87 season, Burnley won only 12 of 46 league games and suffered a 3–0 FA Cup first round defeat at non-League Telford United.
+They were managed briefly by Martin Buchan and then Tommy Cavanagh during 1985–86 before Miller returned in July 1986.
+In the 1986–87 season, the Football League introduced automatic relegation and promotion between the Fourth Division and the Football Conference, the top tier of non-League football in England.
+Burnley struggled throughout the campaign, and suffered a 3–0 FA Cup first round defeat at non-League Telford United.
 Burnley went into the season's last league match in bottom place; they needed to win against Orient, for Lincoln City to lose their game, and Torquay United to not win theirs.
 A 2–1 win before a crowd of over 15,000—five times more than the club's seasonal average—with goals from Neil Grewcock and Ian Britton kept Burnley in the Fourth Division as Torquay drew and Lincoln lost.

-During the mid and late 1980s, Burnley had a new local rival team in Colne Dynamoes, who were rapidly progressing through the English non-League system.
-Colne's chairman-manager Graham White made a proposal for a groundshare of Turf Moor and attempted to buy the club in early 1989; the Burnley board rejected these offers.
-In 1987, the Burnley board had reportedly attempted to purchase almost-bankrupt Welsh club Cardiff City and relocate it to Turf Moor if Burnley were relegated; this would have been the Football League's first franchise operation.
+The Burnley board had reportedly attempted to purchase almost-bankrupt Welsh club Cardiff City and relocate it to Turf Moor if Burnley were relegated; this would have been the Football League's first franchise operation.
+During the 1987 off-season, the club reinstated its scouting system and retained only seven players, with Miller tasked with rebuilding the squad on a limited budget.